kurtdekker/datasacks/README.md

 at a Datasack by its name (DSM.I.Get( string)), and of course they are always available as draggable objects into Monobehaviors.

+INPUT:

-The general flow pattern is that you put the DSButtonSetUIIntent.cs script on any UI button, and when pressed that will put the name of that button's GameObject into the DSM.UserIntent variable, unless you specify another Datasack.
+The general flow pattern is that you put the DSUserIntentButton.cs script on any UI button, and when pressed that will put the name of that button's GameObject into the DSM.UserIntent variable, unless you specify another Datasack.